 - General Education Requirement Fulfillment: Arts & Humanities, Social Sciences; PDE

-- Prerequisite: SOC 186 or any 100-level Sociology course or one AES course at any level
+- Prerequisite: Any 100-level Sociology course or one AES course at any level

 - Offering: Alternate years